American Journal of Bioethics

-The American Journal of Bioethics is a monthly peer-reviewed academic journal published by Taylor & Francis, covering all aspects of bioethics.
+The American Journal of Bioethics (AJOB) is a monthly peer-reviewed academic journal published by Taylor & Francis, covering all aspects of bioethics.
 It publishes target articles, open peer commentaries, editorials, book reviews, and case studies and commentaries in clinical care and research ethics.
 The journal also publishes special issues that address timely ethical challenges.
 The editor-in-chief is David Magnus (Stanford University), who was also one of the journals founders.

 The journal was established in 1999 by founding editor-in-chief Glenn McGee and David Magnus.
 It has produced independently managed journals on neuroscience and empirical bioethics as spin-offs.

-bioethics.net
+Bioethics Today

 The journal is affiliated with bioethicstoday.org, also owned by Taylor & Francis, which publishes information on the latest journal publications, events, job opportunities, current news, and original blog content.
 The website is maintained by the editorial staff of the journal.

 Abstracting and indexing

 The journal is abstracted and indexed in: